In case you missed it, Brightline is at the Orlando International Airport… but that doesn’t mean you can just show up and wing it.

 TRENDING NOW

-NEW Disney ears just dropped online and we're obsessed!
+A new treat just dropped at EPCOT, and we're obsessed!